facebook Motion & Friction | Kids Science Lesson (Grades 3-5) | Patterns of Motion

 Sometimes you want less friction.
 Air resistance is a form of friction that slows down all moving objects.
 Cars, trains, and airplanes are designed to reduce air resistance.
 This is called streamlining.

 Another way to reduce friction is to change the types of materials that contact each other.
-If you have a squeaky door hinge, the noise is created when parts of door rub against each other.
+If you have a squeaky door hinge, the noise is created when parts of a door rub against each other.
 Adding a lubricant, such as oil or grease, will make the squeak go away.

-Effects: Friction slow things down.
+Effects: Friction slows things down.
 Some surfaces cause more friction than others, like rough surfaces.
 The treads on the bottom of your sneakers keep you from slipping.
 In this case, friction is beneficial.
 Sometimes you want less friction.
 Air resistance is a form of friction that slows down all moving objects.
 Cars, trains, and airplanes are designed to reduce air resistance.
 This is called streamlining.
 Another way to reduce friction is to change the types of materials that contact each other.
-If you have a squeaky door hinge, the noise is created when parts of door rub against each other.
+If you have a squeaky door hinge, the noise is created when parts of a door rub against each other.
 Adding a lubricant, such as oil or grease, will make the squeak go away.

 MOTION & FRICTION EXAMPLES